On the Complexity of Proving Polyhedral Reductions: Experimental validation

-We performed some experimentation using \texttt{z3}~\cite{de2008z3} (version 4.8) as our target SMT solver, and \texttt{FAST} (version 2.1).
-All the examples given in our repository can be solved in a few seconds.
 Although we focus on the automatic verification of abstraction laws, we have also tested our tool on moderate-sized nets, such as the swimming pool example given in Fig.~\ref{fig:Swimming_pool}.
 In this context, we use the fact that an equivalence of the form $(N, C) \preduc_E (\emptyset, \mathrm{True})$, between $N$ and a net containing an empty set of places, entails that the reachability set of $(N, C)$ must be equal to the solution set of $E$.
 In this case, also, results are almost immediate.

 These very good results depend largely on the continuous improvements made by SMT solvers.
 Indeed, we generate very large LIA formulas, with sometimes hundreds of quantified variables, and a moderate amount of quantifier alternation (formulas of the form $\forall\, \exists\, \forall$).
 For instance, experiments performed with older versions of \texttt{z3} (such as 4.4.1, October 2015) exhibit significantly degraded performances.
 We also rely on the very good performances exhibited by the tool \texttt{FAST}, which is essential in the implementation of \texttt{Reductron}.